vikram216/Advanced_Lane_Line_Detection/writeup_template.md

 **Step 4:** Identify the lane line pixels and fit polynomials to the lane boundaries.
 **Step 5:** Determine curvature of the lane and vehicle position with respect to center.
 **Step 6:** Warp the detected lane boundaries back onto the original image.
-**Step 7:** Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+**Step 7:** Output visual display of the lane boundaries and estimation of lane curvature and vehicle position.
 **Step 8:** Build a video processing pipeline with all the above steps

 I have used the following software/libraries in this project